-Similarly, LA(Omega 6) also get digested and then converted into Arachidonic acid (AA), the biologically active form of omega 6.
+Similarly, LA(Omega 6) also gets digested and then converted into Arachidonic acid (AA), the biologically active form of omega 6.

-Now both AA and EPA both metabolized to form a very powerful hormone-like substance – eicosanoid that affects out physiological functions like growth, cell division, inflammatory response, muscle activity, blood pressure, and immune function.
+Now both AA and EPA metabolize to form a very powerful hormone-like substance – eicosanoid that affects our physiological functions like growth, cell division, inflammatory response, muscle activity, blood pressure, and immune function.

 Eicosanoid formed from AA involved in response to injury, infection, stress, certain diseases.
 Whereas, eicosanoid formed from EPA helps to protect against heart attack, stroke, inflammatory diseases like lupus, asthma, arthritis.

 Therefore if your diet is high in omega 6, your omega 3 requirement will also go up to maintain the balance.
 Otherwise, there will be no omega 3 left for digestion or metabolism.